MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/adjust-lease.md

    > Before clicking **Create Schedules**, ensure that the **Modification Date** and **Payment schedule lines** are accurate.
 Also ensure the Initial direct costs, Lease incentives, Prepayments, or Dismantling costs all correspond with only those costs arising from adjustment.

 1. To view the newly created Payment schedule, select **Books** and navigate to the **Payment schedule**.
-2. The **Payment schedule** will open, and the user can edit the adjusted payment amounts and payment reasons before confirming the schedule by clicking **Confirm schedule**.
+2. The **Payment schedule** will open, and the user can edit the adjusted payment amounts before confirming the schedule by clicking **Confirm schedule**.

 When confirmed, the new asset depreciation and new lease liability schedules will be created.

 3. To view the new lease liability amortization schedule generated from the new inputs, exit the **Payment Schedule** page and navigate to **Liability amortization schedule**.
 4. To view the newly generated asset depreciation schedule, open the **Asset depreciation schedule** from the **Book details** page.
 5. To generate the adjustment journal entry, select **Function > Lease adjustment**.
 6. A message will appear notifying the user that the adjustment journal entry has been created.
-To view the journal entry, click **Journals > General Journals**.
+To view the journal entry, click **Journals > Asset leasing journal**.
 7. To post the journal entry, select the line and click **Post**.